-Satellite images of the ash cloud from the Puyehue volcano (Figure 5.46) were taken by the NASA Terra satellite.
+Satellite images of the ash cloud (Figure 5.39) were taken by the NASA Terra satellite.
 The Terra satellite completes an orbit of the Earth every 100 minutes and is about the size of a small bus.
 It orbits about 700 km above the Earth's surface.

-- 1 Identify what geophysical phenomenon caused the Puyehue volcano to erupt. - 2 Analyse how the Puyehue volcano compares in size to other currently active volcanoes around the world. - 3 Explain how people in the immediate area were affected by the Puyehue volcano eruption.
-How were people around the world affected by the eruption? - 4 Did the eruption of the Puyehue volcano cause anything in your life to change? - 5 Examine how volcano eruptions contributed to the enhanced greenhouse effect. - 6 Locate the Southern Volcanic Zone on Figure 5.1 in section 5.1.
-Which plates are involved in this subduction zone?
-Identify which plate is moving under which other plate.
+- 1 Identify what geophysical phenomenon caused the Puyehue volcano to erupt. - 2 Analyse how the volcano compares in size to other currently active volcanoes around the world. - 3 Explain how people in the immediate area were affected by the eruption.
+How were people around the world affected by the eruption? - 4 Did the eruption of the volcano cause anything in your life to change? - 5 Examine how the volcano contributed to the enhanced greenhouse effect. - 6 How did the volcano contribute to the enhanced greenhouse effect? - 7 Prepare a photo story that illustrates before, during and after the eruption.

-Figure 5.46 In this satellite image, the plume of ash from the Puyehue volcano can clearly be seen.
+Figure 5.40 In this satellite image, the plume of ash from the Chilean volcano can clearly be seen.

-Figure 5.47 The volcanic ash from Puyehue, carried by the prevailing winds, disrupted several Australian air services.
+Figure 5.41 The volcanic ash, carried by the prevailing winds, disrupted several Australian air services.